 If a measurement falls outside of the action limits a work order can be generated manually or automatically applying the referenced Job Plan or by generation of a work order from the referenced PM.
 When an observation is made for a CHARACTERISTIC meter the Job Plan or PM associated with the domain value will be used on the work order created.
 The automatic work order generation uses the Cron Task called MeasurePointWoGenCronTask.
 The work orders generated are visible from the Condition Monitoring record.

 When a work order is generated, the work priority referenced on the condition monitoring point can be copied.
 The work order is at a status of Waiting to be Approved (WAPPR) and there is no work type.
 A Crossover Domain on the WORKORDER object can be configured with additional fields added to the Condition Monitoring application to overcome this limitation.

 There is no status field for a Condition Monitoring Point.
-As these records will always reference either a location or asset then this is a Site level object in Maximo.
+As these records will always reference either a location or asset then this is a A structural element of a Maximo database that is used for data separation.
+More level object in Maximo.

 I hope you enjoyed this podcast and I look forward to seeing you back on the next episode when we will spend time on Location and Asset Meters.

 The music is called Busy City from the talented group called TrackTribe, please check them out on TrackTribe.com, all one word.